 What are the opportunities and risks associated with additive manufacturing?

 The interest in Augmented Reality (AR) as a game-changing technology hasn’t waned since it grabbed, and then lost, the public’s attention with Google Glass back in 2013.
-With regards to how the technology could be useful to the MRO industry, it has always been plagued by questions of whether how practical and cost-effective it would be to implement.
-We wrote about this in an article Augmented Reality in aviation MRO: Is it bleeding edge or leading edge?
+With regards to how the technology could be useful to the MRO industry, it has always been plagued by questions of how practical and cost-effective it would be to implement.
+We wrote about this in the article Augmented Reality in aviation MRO: Is it bleeding edge or leading edge?

-In a seminar with Wanda Manoth-Niemoller, Commercial Development Manager of KLM, she spoke about how Royal Netherlands Aerospace Centre (NLR) and KLM have begun an MRO training course.
+There seems to be one area of exception where AR is influencing real change: MRO training.
+In a seminar with Wanda Manoth-Niemoller, the Commercial Development Manager of KLM, she spoke about how Royal Netherlands Aerospace Centre (NLR) and KLM have begun an MRO training course.
 It utilises multiple Microsoft HoloLens AR goggles to facilitate collaboration and instruction, while trainees walk around a scaled 3D model of an aircraft and its parts and systems.

 “The way we did it, is that all the glasses are connected, which means that each of the students sees the same thing,” explained Manoth-Niemoller as she described a group training process.
 “It’s not VR, the students can see through the glasses.
 They can see each other.
 They see the same image so they can discuss things and collaborate.”